IP-CAM/opencart-20-hipay-comprafacil-multibanco/README.md

-# hipaypt-multibanco-opencart-20
+# Multibanco extension for Opencart 2.0

-Multibanco extension for Opencart 2.0
+see pdf for details